+Other notes

 1 Under the Financial Management (Transitional Provisions) Act 2006 Sch.
 2 cl.
 13 a reference to the Consolidated Fund may, where the context so requires, be read as if it had been amended to be a reference to the Consolidated Account.
 This reference was changed under the Reprints Act 1984 s.
 7(5)(a).

 2 Repealed by the Tobacco Products Control Act 2006.